-- By using the AutoStick® modes and selecting a specific gear range, frequent shifting can be avoided.
-The highest gear range should be selected that allows for adequate performance.
+- When using the AutoStick® shift control, select the highest gear that allows for adequate performance and avoids frequent downshifts.
 For example, choose "4" if the desired speed can be maintained.
-Choose "3" or "2" if needed to maintain the desired speed.

-- Extended driving at high RPM should be avoided to prevent excess heat generation.
+Choose "3" or "2" if needed to maintain the desired speed. - Extended driving at high RPM should be avoided to prevent excess heat generation.
 A reduction in vehicle speed may be required to avoid extended driving at high RPM.
-Return to a higher gear range or vehicle speed when road conditions and RPM level allows.
+Return to a higher gear or vehicle speed when grade and road conditions allow.